microsoft/MixedReality-WebRTC/docs/manual/helloworld-unity-connection.md

 # Establishing a connection

-Now that we have a both media senders and receivers, we can attempt to establish a connection with a remote peer.
+Now that we have both media senders and receivers, we can attempt to establish a connection with a remote peer.

 There are a few requirements for this: